ShamylZakariya/Platformer/NOTES.md

 BUGS:
     - white single-pixel lines between sprites at some offsets, likely do to pixel snapping
         - could outset sprites a half pixel (what's apixel at different scales?)
-        - could make each "layer" an indexed mesh
-            - this will break texture mapping right?

 LOW PRIORITY:
     - Refactor geom.rs, I don't like that module's existence.